gowtham181998/vrbo/readme.md

 **Further enhancements:**

 * We can improve performance by using multithreading while performing web scraping.
-* Error handling can be improved further
+* Error handling can be improved further.
 * Response structure can be modified to convey execution status.